DraLaylaHirsh/MRFprofilesCreation/docs/mustangHowto.rst

   4cj9A_226_258_reg1

-that are in the folder
+that are allocated in the folder
   /home/mypc/SRUL/

-you just need to create a file that can have any extension, we use mus in the example, and it should contain the following text:
+you just need to create a file, we use mus as the file extension in the example, but it could be any, and it should contain the following text:

 >/home/mypc/SRUL/